Gabriel Moreno Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.5 K/9, the fourth-best in MLB.
+- The 9.5 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in the league.

-- The Phillies' 4.60 team ERA ranks 23rd among all league pitching staffs.
+- The Phillies' 4.59 team ERA ranks 23rd across all league pitching staffs.

-- Phillies pitchers combine to surrender 46 home runs (one per game), the sixth-fewest in baseball.
+- Phillies pitchers combine to give up the sixth-fewest home runs in baseball (47 total, one per game).

-- Strahm gets the start for the Phillies, his seventh of the season.
-He is 4-3 with a 2.73 ERA and 47 strikeouts in 33 2/3 innings pitched.
+- Suarez (0-1) starts for the Phillies, his third of the season.

-- The lefty last appeared in relief on Sunday, when he threw one scoreless inning against the Chicago Cubs without surrendering a hit.

-- In 11 games this season, the 31-year-old has a 2.73 ERA and 12.8 strikeouts per nine innings, while giving up a batting average of .188 to opposing batters.
+- His last time out was on Friday against the Chicago Cubs, when the lefty threw two innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.